UPPMAX/R-matlab-julia-HPC/docs/advanced/thread_parallelism/README.md

 should you learn to program in the programming language that does calculations fastest?

-The theoretically fastests programming languages allow you to write machine code.
+The theoretically fastest programming languages allow you to write machine code.
 Assembler lets you do so directly.
 Some other languages (most notably C, C++ and Rust)